 --print-to-pdf option doesn't give me the headers and footers with the CSS I have, so I decided using Chrome was less trouble.

-One problem with this is that Chrome has to output to a file, so I couldn't avoid using a temporary file by writing to stdout, which I think is a bit of a shame.
+One problem with this is that Chrome has to output to a file, so I couldn't write to stdout to avoid using a temporary file, like I did with

 Second version with Chrome